Guitar Fretboard Guide

 What's a Fret?

-The fretboard (sometimes called a fingerboard) is divided into a number of segments, called frets.
+The fretboard (or fingerboard) is divided into a number of segments, called frets.
 Each fret is carefully placed to allow you to create a specific pitch.
-The difference in pitch from one fret to the next is one semi-tone (or one-half step).
+The difference in pitch from one fret to the next is one semi-tone (or one half step).

 Notes of The Guitar Fretboard

 Each note is based on a mathematic formula.
 The formula defines the length of string needed to produce a specific pitch.
 When you depress the string at a particular fret, it's the same as if you'd cut the string to that length.
 That's why it's important that you place your finger just behind the fret marker, and not apply too much pressure.
-If you put your finger in the wrong place, or bend the string out of position, you're changing the pitch.
+If you put your finger in the wrong place, place too much pressure on the string, or bend the string out of position, you're changing the pitch.
 Soloists often do this on purpose.
 It's called "bending the note."

 To learn more about pitch, read the Basic Music Theory page.